krigjo25/console-scconnectivity-py/README.md

 This project is a Site Connectivity Checker that provide users the ability to check the connectivity status of websites by pinging them or parsing their URLs.
 A demo of the video can be watched at [Youtube](https://www.youtube.com/watch?v=j-iIdt9iBcY)

+The project has been developed as the final project assignment for CS50P course 01.12-22

 ## Features

 - Ping a website to check its connectivity.